 Today, an estimated 20% of Salt Lake’s population is Hispanic.
 Similarly, an estimated 25% of Salt Lakers are Native American.
 And there are pockets of Asian and Pacific Islander communities in the area.

 Beyond ethnicity, Salt Lake is also religiously diverse.
 Although like much of the US, there is a strong Christian influence here.
 The Church of Jesus Christ of Latter-day Saints is headquartered here.
-However, about 50% of Salt Lakers identify as Mormon.
+However, about 50% of Salt Lakers identify as members of the church.
 And Catholic priest and explorers were the first Europeans in the territory bringing their religious practices with them too.
 Salt Lake has a small Jewish community in the Sugarhouse area.
 Christian religions like Baptist, Unitarian, Presbyterian, Greek Orthodox, Episcopalian, and non-denominational groups have congregations here.
 Residents also practice Buddhism, Hinduism, Baha’i, Sikh, and Islam.
-There’s even a non-religious, Sunday Assembly primarily aimed at former Mormons who have left that faith.
+There’s even a non-religious, Sunday Assembly primarily aimed at former members of the Church of Jesus Christ of Latter-day Saints who have left that faith.

 Pluralism Project: Directory of Religious Centers in Salt Lake